KTH/kth-os-3.13/README.md

-# KTH OS 3.13
-Alpine Linux 3.13
+# KTH Alpine Linux 3.13

-## What operating system does this image use?
+## What version does you image use?

 The image contains build information from when the operating system was built.
 This information is located in the root in a file called `/KTH_OS` run: docker run kthse/kth-python:3.10.0 cat /KTH_OS to view your image.